Timinator2000/PySkillz-Contributor-Manual/markdowns/01 - getting started.md

     * If Git is not installed, download it from [git-scm.com](https://git-scm.com/) and follow the installation instructions for your operating system.

-    * 💡 Tip: When you install Git on Windows, you’ll also get Git Bash—a lightweight terminal that makes running Git commands easier.
-We recommend using Git Bash for this guide.
+    * 💡 Tip: If you install Git on Windows, you’ll also get Git Bash—a lightweight terminal that makes running Git commands easier.
+This guide was written while using Git Bash.

 3. Clone your fork to your local machine

     * Navigate to your new fork on GitHub.

     * Click the green Code button and copy the HTTPS URL.

+    * Determine where you want your local copy to exist in your local file structure.
+In your terminal, navigate to that location.

     * In your terminal (or Git Bash on Windows), run: